Patys/snap-it/README.md

 [![npm version](https://badge.fury.io/js/%40patys%2Fsnap-it.svg)](https://badge.fury.io/js/%40patys%2Fsnap-it)

-This is a tool to create a snapshot for your components.
+This is a tool to create a snapshot for your component.
+You can use it to simply generate boilerplate file with all cases.
+Keep in mind that you should verify and add your own test cases.

+Works only with TypeScript for now.

 ## Usage:

 Follow instalation guide and then:

 ```bash
 yarn create-snapshot components/Search.tsx
 ```

 Or you can use it directly without installing:

 ```bash
 npx @patys/snap-it g components/Search.tsx
 ```